-All you need to do to get started is to visit the Plum website (see the link below).
-From there you will need to fill out some personal details and then connect to your Messenger account.
-Finally, you connect your bank account and you’re ready to start saving.
+All you need to do to get started is to visit the Plum website (see the link below) or download the app.
+From there you will need to fill out some personal details and then connect your bank account and you’re ready to start saving.

 Plum analyses the money going in and out of your account to determine how much you can afford to save.
 Plum guarantees that you will never go into your overdraft when they transfer the money into your savings account.
 However, if that did happen, they promise to refund any fees.
 Unfortunately, they won’t refund fees if you go on a big spending spree after the money leaves your account.